-If you’re making calls—and especially if you’re in sales—you’re gonna need the right equipment.
+If you’re making calls—especially if you’re in sales—you need the right equipment.

 Have you ever tried having an important phone call in a busy or noisy environment?
 It’s awful.
-And for situations like making sales, you don’t want a buggy headset to be the reason you lost a deal.
+And for situations like sales talks, you don’t want a buggy headset or poor connectivity to be the reason you lost a deal.

-- The best headset for jumping between devices
+- Best headset for jumping between devices: EPOS ADAPT Presence UC

-- The best headset for an open office
+- Best headset for an open office: Jabra Evolve 75

 But first, why Bluetooth?